 For a close to professional session, you can check our Intuitive Art Therapy session during Venture Cafe Rotterdam's session with our CEO, Viktoria Pikovska, and the talented artist and art therapist, Andrea Ehret, here.

 If you wonder what kind of artwork will help create a relaxing artwork, our curator has got you covered.
 For a tranquil environment, consider these themes.

 With the horizon that provides certainty and stability, the details of the landscape provide a place where viewers immerse their emotions and leave reality for a moment.
 The repetitive elements also give a sense of order.
 Plus, it's a little bit of the outside in your home!

 2. Abstract With Calming Colors

-The viewer can get lost in abstract painting, there is no beginning, no end, it is only a perspective that leads the viewer off the reality into a realm unknown.
-Colours on the cooler side of the colour wheel, like blue, green and purple are obvious choices.
-Pair them with neutrals like white and black and you definitely have a space you can relax in.
+The viewer can get lost in abstract painting; there is no beginning, no end; it is only a perspective that leads the viewer from reality into a realm unknown.
+Colours on the cooler side of the colour wheel, like blue, green, and purple, are obvious choices.
+Pair them with neutrals like white and black, and you definitely have a space you can relax in.

 Realistic still life paintings evoke feelings of calming peace.
 They blend easily with the background and give the room a stronger sense of its purpose.

-When looking for realistic artworks, look for soft lines, soft colours, nothing to suddenly provoke unnecessary senses.
+When looking for realistic artworks, look for soft lines, soft colours, nothing to provoke unnecessary senses suddenly.
 In other words, the artwork should just "fit in".

 In architecture and landscape photography, everything is perfectly balanced and sensible.
-This principle makes the end-result something we can unwind to.
+This principle makes the result in something we can unwind to.

-Reference List - read all the researches and articles used to creative this page.
+Reference List - read all the researches and articles used to create this page.